TosbackCgusBridge-Bot/CGUs-versions/Nadaguides/Privacy Policy.md

 *   \- We employ external access safeguards to identify and prevent unauthorized tries of outsiders to hack into, or cause harm to, the information in our systems

-Tampering with NADAguides’ website is against the law.
+Tampering with National Appraisal Guides, Inc.’ website is against the law.
 Depending on the offense, it is punishable under the Computer Fraud and Abuse Act of 1986 and the National Information Infrastructure Protection Act.

 Merger or Bankruptcy

-In the event of a merger with another company or NADAguides entering bankruptcy, this entire privacy policy will remain in force with regard to the customer’s proprietary information.
+In the event of a merger with another company or National Appraisal Guides, Inc. entering bankruptcy, this entire privacy policy will remain in force with regard to the customer’s proprietary information.

 Information Collection and Use

-NADAguides is the sole owner of the information collected on this site.
+National Appraisal Guides, Inc. is the sole owner of the information collected on this site.
 We will not sell, share, or rent this information to others in ways different from what is disclosed in this statement.
-NADAguides collects information from our users at several different points on our website.
+National Appraisal Guides, Inc. collects information from our users at several different points on our website.

 Legal Disclaimer